 DEVELOPMENT AND FUNCTION OF THE BRONCHIAL MUCOSA: The bronchial tubes branch from the trachea into two main bronchi from where they subdivide inside each lung into numerous small ducts, called bronchioles.
 The main function of the bronchi and bronchioles is to carry air into the lung alveoli where oxygen and carbon dioxide are exchanged during respiration.
 The bronchial mucosa consists of squamous epithelium, originates from the ectoderm and is therefore controlled from the cerebral cortex.

-BIOLOGICAL CONFLICT: The biological conflict linked to the bronchial mucosa is a male territorial fear conflict or female scare-fright conflict, depending on a person’s gender, laterality, and hormone status.
+BIOLOGICAL CONFLICT: The biological conflict linked to the bronchial mucosa is a male territorial fear conflict or female scare-fright conflict, depending on a person’s gender, laterality, and hormone status (see also Flying Constellation).
 The male territorial fear conflict is the equivalent to the female nest-worry conflict.
-In fact, originally, Dr. Hamer termed the bronchia-related DHS a “territorial-worry conflict”.
+In fact, originally, Dr. Hamer termed the bronchi-related DHS a “territorial-worry conflict”.

 Bronchitis occurs when healing is accompanied by an inflammation, typically with fever, headaches because of the swelling in the corresponding brain relay, and fatigue since the autonomic nervous system is in a state of prolonged rest (vagotonia).
 In conventional medicine, recurring bronchitis is generally associated with “allergies” (see also bronchial asthma).

 Pneumonia is bronchitis with the SYNDROME, that is, with water retention as a result of an active abandonment and existence conflict involving the kidney collecting tubules.
 In PCL-A, the retained water is exceedingly stored in the bronchial tubes (compare with lung edema).
-A lung puncture to drain the fluid can be life-saving.
-Yet, for someone not familiar with GNM, the procedure might trigger an “attack against the chest”-conflict with an acute pleural effusion (accumulationof water around the lungs) after each puncture.
 On the brain level, the excess water could lead to serious complications, particularly during the Epileptoid Crisis, which is the critical point (“pneumonic lysis”) when the brain edema is expelled.
 The brain pressure caused by the sympathicotonic surge could be so strong that the person falls into a coma and dies.
 However, if the conflict-active phase lasted less than 4-5 months, the Epi-Crisis is, according to Dr. Hamer, not life-threatening.